mooali/adaptive-mri-reconstruction/README.md

 # MRI Slice Interpolation with Deep Learning

 > **The one-line pitch:** MRI scanners are slow.
-What if you acquired only half the data and used a neural network to reconstruct the rest — and then had the AI itself decide whether its reconstruction was good enough to trust?
+What if you acquired only half the data and used a neural network to reconstruct the missing slices — and could prove it works, understood why it works, and tested it on two different brain MRI datasets?

 ---